flaredata/flaredata.github.io/_posts/2017-05-11-tensorflare.md

 It's a widely held belief that abstraction must be accompanied by performance loss.
 However, at the core of Flare is a system aimed specifically at providing "abstraction without regret."
 That is, users should be given a high-level interface **without** the associated runtime penalty.

 To this end, we hooked the PySpark frontend into our Flare backend, replacing the original SparkSQL API.
-Thus, we achieve the expressiveness gains offered by PySpark, while retaining the performance gains brough by Flare (documented in our previous blog posts).
+Thus, we achieve the expressiveness gains offered by PySpark, while retaining the performance gains brought by Flare (documented in our previous blog posts).
 As such, we get our mullet, without the regret!
 [Disclaimer: We do not advocate getting an actual mullet.
 While PyFlare may alleviate any regret using PySpark, there are some wounds that even we can't heal.]

 ## Performance